Convert a self-compiled installation to a Linux package installation

 sudo gitlab-backup restore BACKUP=<FILE_NAME>

-The restore takes a few minutes depending on the size of you database and Git data.
+The restore takes a few minutes depending on the size of your database and Git data.

-1. First, you need to restore secrets related to Rails.
+1. Restore secrets related to Rails.
 Copy the values of db_key_base, secret_key_base and otp_key_base from /home/git/gitlab/config/secrets.yml (self-compiled installation) to the equivalent ones in /etc/gitlab/gitlab-secrets.json (Linux package installation).

-2. Then, copy the contents of /home/git/gitlab-shell/.gitlab_shell_secret (GitLab source) to GitLab Shell’s secret_token in /etc/gitlab/gitlab-secrets.json (Linux package installation).
-It will look something like:
+2. Copy the contents of /home/git/gitlab-shell/.gitlab_shell_secret (self-compiled installation) to secret_token in /etc/gitlab/gitlab-secrets.json (Linux package installation).
+It looks something like:

 {